‘Bold And The Beautiful’ Spoilers: Shocking New Couple Emerges In Post-Fire ‘B&B’ Twist

 Bold rumors are certain that Sally and Liam are destined to get together, but will it happen?
 Liam is kind to her and Sally is very grateful, but what could come between Liam and Steffy?
 They worked so hard to get back to one another.
 Soap Central spoilers for this week say Steffy is irritated when she finds out Liam gave the Spectra building to Sally, but she’ll get over it.

 After all they went through, Liam and Steffy are solid.
-She wants him to make up with her dad, but won’t sacrifice her marriage to make it happen.
+She wants him to make up with her dad, but she won’t sacrifice her marriage to make it happen.
 So, forgetting about Sally and Liam, let’s consider the possibility of Sally and Bill.
 Since Brooke should dump Bill soon and run back to Ridge, that will leave him single, with no skyscraper, no wife, and angry that Liam took over Spencer Publications.

 What do you think about Liam's generous gift to Sally? #BoldandBeautiful pic.twitter.com/NSmHFguWjE